Skip to main content

 Guidelines for Abstract/Artist Statement preparation

-SUNY/CUNY undergraduates in all academic fields are invited to submit abstracts to present their independent research and creative activity projects at the 2025 SUNY Undergraduate Research Conference (SURC) at Binghamton University.
+SUNY/CUNY undergraduates in all academic fields are invited to submit abstracts to present their independent research and creative activity projects at the 2026 SUNY Undergraduate Research Conference (SURC).
 Abstract submissions are limited to one per primary author.
 For group research and creative activity projects, please delegate one group member as the primary author for submission on behalf of the entire team.

 Abstract submissions should be: